 speaker

 Chief Executive Officer

 Okay.
 First of all, we didn't say we will take less pricing.
-We will also, where is the pricing opportunity, we'll take price.
+We will also, where is pricing opportunity, we'll take price.
 And I think the model still works very well.
-Elasticity is the same, everything.
-We had to make some, in my view, reasonable conservative, you may say assumptions regarding what's going to happen in Indonesia and Russia because of the tax increase.
-And Indonesia has a never get it carry over from last year, which makes the comparisons year to year problematic.
-Plus in Germany, we had a VAT, I would say tax break, which we assume is not going to continue this year.
+Elasticities are the same, everything.
+We had to make some, in my view, reasonable conservative, you may say, assumptions regarding what's going to happen in Indonesia and Russia because of the tax increase.
+And Indonesia has a never-get-it carryover from last year, which makes the comparisons year to year problematic.
+Plus, in Germany, we had a VAT, I would say, tax break. which we assume is not going to continue this year.
 So if you exclude all these elements, I think we're still back to a normal pricing in the other markets.
-So clearly in terms of, post COVID, I would say assumptions, we have to watch more carefully the price gaps.
+So clearly in terms of, you know, post-COVID, I would say, assumptions, we have to watch more carefully the price gaps.
 That's clear at the mid to low end of the market.
 But that doesn't mean that we're going to take any severe pricing decisions at this stage anywhere.
-I just, this is a watch out.
-If there is down trading, which is happening between the mid price typically and the low price segment.
-Also because we have absence of contraband and all these things.
-That's something to watch in certain markets, but overall I think we're in good shape.
-Also, both on Icos, on heat not burn products and combustible, the excise taxes are now in, so I'm not mistaken everywhere.
-So we have pretty good visibility of where we are.
-So I don't think it's super COVID related.
-What is COVID related in the guidance is the range we gave because, if you look at what happened last year, if we assume two to 3% underlying industry decline, even baking in Indonesia, we had a .7% industry decline.
-So we're missing consumption for mathematically 3.7 to 4.7.
-That's on average 100 billion for the industry.
-So we don't, that will rebound in my view one day, but once the restrictions finish.
-Now, we gave a guidance for this year of zero to minus three, which is at zero, you have some recovery.
-At minus three, you have super underlying negativity, maybe exaggerated, I don't know at this stage, but that's plus minus 20 billion units for us.
+This is a watch out.
+If there is down trading, which is happening between the mid-price typically and the low-price segment, also because we have absence of contraband and all these things, that's something to watch in certain markets.
+But overall, I think we're in good shape.
+Also, you know, both on ICOS, on heat-not-burn products, and combustible, the excise taxes are now in, if I'm not mistaken, everywhere, so we have pretty good visibility of where we are.
+So I don't think it's super COVID-related.
+What is COVID-related in the guidance is the range we gave, because if you look what happened last year, if we assume 2-3% underlying industry decline, even baking in Indonesia, we had a 6.7% industry decline, so we're missing consumption for mathematically 3.7 to 4.7.
+That's, on average, 100 billion for the industry.
+That will rebound, in my view, one day, but once the restrictions finish.
+Now, We gave a guidance for this year of zero to minus three, which is at zero, you have some recovery.
+At minus three, you have super underlying negativity, maybe exaggerated.
+I don't know at this stage, but that's plus minus 20 billion units for us.
 So that's plus minus 2.5 revenue points.
-So that's where the volatility is.
-Okay.
+So that's where the volatility is, okay?
 And if pricing comes better in Russia and Indonesia, that much the better.
 We may end up at the high end of the range.

 speaker

-Okay, well, I think that leads to my next question, which is to be blunt, I don't really understand the UPS guidance.
+Okay, well I think that leads to my next question, which is, to be blunt, I don't really understand the UPS guidance.
 And there are many aspects that I don't understand about it.
-There's just a board, you're saying in Q1, where your comp is insanely hard, you're gonna have flat organic sales, you're gonna have margin expansion, you're gonna have 8% like for like UPS growth.
-You then say, because the comp is really easy in Q2, you're gonna have a great quarter, you imply that.
-And yet the full year is only nine to 11.
-And it seems to me that if you can do so well in Q1, and you're gonna do well in Q2, then the nine to 11 is very conservative.
-And another way of asking the same question, every single time you've given guidance of any sort on UPS since 2018, you've beaten it.
-This quarter, you gave guidance, it wasn't a range, it was a point estimate.
-You said you were gonna do about $1.20 for the full quarter.
-And you said that in December, and yet you beat it very handsomely.
-Now that would suggest that the way you give guidance is systematically incredibly conservative.
-We either, you can't forecast, which I don't believe, or you're systematically incredibly conservative.
-That point, the fact you've always been conservative, with the fact you're so well in Q1 against a really tough comp, suggests to me that the guidance for the full year is also super conservative.
+So first of all, you're saying in Q1, where your comp is insanely hard, you're going to have flat organic sales, you're going to have margin expansion, you're going to have 8% like-for-like EPS growth.
+You then say because the comp is really easy in Q2, you're going to have a great quarter.
+Well, you imply that.
+And yet the full year is only 9 to 11.
+And it seems to me that if you can do so well in Q1 and you don't do well in Q2, then the 9 to 11 is very conservative.
+And another way of asking the same question, every single time you've given guidance of any sort on EPS since 2018, you've beaten it.
+This quarter, you gave guidance.
+It wasn't a range.
+It was a point estimate.
+You said you were going to do about $1.20 for the fourth quarter.
+And you said that in December.
+And yet you beat it very, very handsomely.
+Now, that would suggest that the way you give guidance is systematically incredibly conservative.
+Either you can't forecast, which I don't believe, or you're systematically incredibly conservative.
+That point, the fact you've always been conservative, with the fact you did so well in Q1 against a really tough comp, suggests to me that the guidance for the full year is also super conservative.
 Is that fair?

+speaker